Shivangi-Sharma-CS/TennisBracket/README.md

 My task was to create a binary tree data structure from the provided data files by just using arrays.

+In order to interact with the visual, please clone the project, and load the files for tennis bracket through the terminal driver program.

 # CS2920-A1-W2020
 ## Tennis Brackets